0xprinc/checks-while-hacks/README.md

 7. Chainlink's `latestRoundData()` is used, then there should be a check if the return value indicates old data.
 Otherwise this could lead to old prices according to the [Chainlink documentation](https://docs.chain.link/docs/historical-price-data/#historical-rounds).
 Also if any variable is used to make sure that the data is not outdated, then while using the two different price feeds, we have to make sure that these two price feeds are updated at comparable amounts of time other wise the difference between their update time will lead to unexpected changes.
 8. Different chains have different block mining time which poses a vulnerability when writing the same code for all the chains while relating the number of blocks and the timestamp.
 9. Using `solmate safeTransferLib`, one should also make a function to check whether the token contract exist or not, because this is not included in that library
 10. A problem with using only `approve` function but not the `increaseAllowance` is that, If A approves B 5 tokens and B don't use them, Now, If A approves B 10 tokens to increase the approve value from 5 to 10 tokens, so that B can spend 10 tokens, now B can front run that 10 token transaction to spend both 5 and 10 tokens.
+So use `increaseAllowance`, `decreaseAllowance` instead of `approve` and similiar for `safe` versions of those functions.
-11. While receiving arbitrary NFT, extend `ERC721Holder` from OpenZeppelin to handle the case when the NFT contract is using `safeTransferFrom` method as this method checks for `onERC721Received` method present in receiver contract.
+12. While receiving arbitrary NFT, extend `ERC721Holder` from OpenZeppelin to handle the case when the NFT contract is using `safeTransferFrom` method as this method checks for `onERC721Received` method present in receiver contract.
-12. While using `transfer` or `transferFrom` to send the arbitrary tokens:
+13. While using `transfer` or `transferFrom` to send the arbitrary tokens:
     - Some tokens don't revert on failure, like `ZRX`
     - Some don't return bool value on function call, like `USDT`, `BNB`, `OMG`
     - Even the implementation of `USDT` is different on Polygon and Ethereum.
-13. Chain reorgs is another event for rearrangement of transactions and can even removal of transactions.
+14. Chain reorgs is another event for rearrangement of transactions and can even removal of transactions.
 This event is very common in the chains where the time between consecutive blocks is very less and can reach upto high depths of blocks.
 Mitigation involves waiting for enough blocks after the transaction has become successful, otherwise reorg can remove that transaction.
-14. The view functions of `CURVE` price oracle are not locked by the reentrancy modifier, so always check for the reentrancy modifier while using the curve oracle view function.
+15. The view functions of `CURVE` price oracle are not locked by the reentrancy modifier, so always check for the reentrancy modifier while using the curve oracle view function.
-15. The cost of withdrawing the ether from Arbitrum to Ethereum is very high since Arbitrum uses a rollup architecture, which requires users to pay gas fees to transfer assets between the rollup and the Ethereum mainnet.
+16. The cost of withdrawing the ether from Arbitrum to Ethereum is very high since Arbitrum uses a rollup architecture, which requires users to pay gas fees to transfer assets between the rollup and the Ethereum mainnet.
-16. There are the copies of NFTs in different chains after a hardfork is done.
+17. There are the copies of NFTs in different chains after a hardfork is done.
 This lead to sometimes double value a single entity when the protocol functions cross-chain.
-17. There is no guarantee for no revert of the transaction that is made to get the symbol, decimals for ERC20 if it is not inheriting the `IERC20Metadata.sol`, and tokenURI for ERC721 if it is not inheriting the `IERC721Metadata.sol`
+18. There is no guarantee for no revert of the transaction that is made to get the symbol, decimals for ERC20 if it is not inheriting the `IERC20Metadata.sol`, and tokenURI for ERC721 if it is not inheriting the `IERC721Metadata.sol`

 ## External Calls